 A neighborhood with elaborate holiday light displays tested a new ordinance

 We did surveys before and after the change.
 The survey before the holidays got baseline feedback on a new plan to limit pedestrian traffic.
 The survey afterwards checked to see how well it worked and found that it was much appreciated.

 A city wanted to see if people actually hated their parks

 “Nothing but complaints” came in after they cut back the frequency of maintenance.
 Department morale plummeted.
 We showed them the whole community still “loves, loves, loves the parks” – scoring a 4.0 out of 5 – and staff morale improved overnight.
 See a full case study and survey link »

 A special district wanted to survey employees anonymously but affordably

 They wanted candid employee input on satisfaction and other topics, but faced the challenge that in-house surveys aren’t truly anonymous.
-We saved them from paying consultants and got them great participation, with 85% participation in 48 hours.
+We saved them from paying consultants and got them great results, with 85% participation in 48 hours.